-If your household is feeling the effects of rising food prices, or perhaps an income earner has been made redundant, find out where your nearest Fareshare Community Food Network is.
+If your household is feeling the effects of rising food prices, or perhaps an income earner has been made redundant, find your nearest FareShare Community Food Network.

 Many churches, particularly in the lead-up to Christmas, will encourage the congregation to donate food for a food bank.
 This is then distributed to families in need.
 The Trussell Trust works with churches throughout the UK to provide a minimum of three days’ emergency food.
 Contact the Trust to see if there is support near you.

 You won’t have to look far to find some means of emergency help.
 Most communities have a range of local organisations, such as a Lions Club, that are willing to help families during times of need.
 Check your local county council’s website to find out what is available in your area.
 You can find your local council's website here.

 There's no need to spend lots at Christmas - remember it's just one day of the year!